cgtuebingen/will-people-like-your-image/README.md

 ## Training

 The original model was trained on an out-dated TensorFlow training interface.
-Hre, we provide a multi-GPU training script based on TensorPack.
+Here, we provide a multi-GPU training script based on TensorPack.
 For more details, see the training directory.

 ## Video Spotting